linkeddata/rdflib.js/Documentation/update-manager.md

 ### Web Sockets

-A different mechanism for updates using web sockets uses the "updates-via" header to send and receive using sockets.
-See src/updates-via
+A different mechanism for updates using web sockets uses the `updates-via` header to send and receive using sockets.
+See <src/updates-via>

 ### About Headers